venturadan/startup/notes.md

 15. Two main kinds of mistakes: syntax/semantics (no big deal) vs. broken mental model (big deal)
 	1. our goal is to eliminate the second; can't eliminate the first
 	2. if you understand syntax, you can make little local tweaks and minor changes; but if you have a good underlying mental model, you can make large global changes
+16. Be really prepared if you are going to live demo stuff?